 many local shops, restaurants, and cafés along the connecting streets that feed

 into the Strada Nova.

-Best of all, you can reach the hotels in this area without
+Best of all, you can reach the hotels in the first section of

 crossing bridges--a great convenience if you're using a rolling suitcase.

-We've also included a page of hotels across the Grand Canal.
+We've also included listings of hotels across the Grand Canal.